tsawler/go-metal/training/docs.md

 	// Training behavior
 	UseHybridEngine  bool `json:"use_hybrid_engine"`  // Use hybrid MPS/MPSGraph (recommended: true)
-	UseDynamicEngine bool `json:"use_dynamic_engine"` // Use dynamic graph creation for any architecture (recommended: true) }
+	UseDynamicEngine bool `json:"use_dynamic_engine"` // Use dynamic graph creation for any architecture (recommended: true) InferenceOnly    bool `json:"inference_only"`     // Skip training setup, optimize for inference (forward-pass only) }
 ```